NHSDigital/mesh-api-specification/README.md

 ### Running tests
 #### End-to-end tests
 To run tests, you need to supply an environment.
-A `local` environment and an environment template are included under `tests/e2e/environments`.
+A `local` environment and an environment template is included under `tests/e2e/environments`.

 Set the following environment variables for local testing:
  * `ENVIRONMENT`: `local`